Lake Forest High School (Illinois): Campus

+April 2023 bond referendum

+On April 4, 2023, voters in Lake Forest Community High School District 115 approved a $105.7 million bond referendum to finance major renovations and infrastructure improvements at Lake Forest High School.
+The referendum authorized the district to issue 20-year general obligation bonds for the repair, renovation, and modernization of the school's facilities.
+The measure was approved by voters in the communities of Lake Forest, Lake Bluff, and Knollwood.

+The referendum was proposed following a multi-year facilities assessment that was initiated in 2018.
+District officials identified significant capital needs within the historic structure, which opened in 1935.
+Improvements planned include the replacement of aging roofing, plumbing, electrical, and HVAC systems, security upgrades, accessibility requirements under the Americans with Disabilities Act, renovations of science laboratories and classrooms, modernization of instructional technology, and the reconfiguration of student support facilities.
+Approximately 52% of the project's budget was designated for infrastructure improvements, and the other 48% was designated for instructional-space improvements.

 Academics

 In 2005, Lake Forest graduated 98.9% of its senior class.
 It has been included in the "Top million" and "Most Successful" lists of the National Association of Secondary School Principals, The New York Times, The Washington Post, and Parade magazine.
 The average class size is 19.3.
-Lake Forest has made Adequate Yearly Progress on the Prairie State Achievements Examination, a state test part of the No Child Left Behind Act.
+Lake Forest has made Adequate Yearly Progress on the Prairie State Achievement Examination, a state test part of the No Child Left Behind Act.

 In 2010, Lake Forest had a mean ACT composite score of 26.5—one of the highest in the state.
 The national average was 21.1.
 SAT mean scores were 601 in Critical Reading; 621 in Math; and 594 in Writing.